 In addition to the College of Psychology Core Performance Standards, throughout the educational experience at Nova Southeastern University, applicants and students in the Clinical Mental Health Counseling concentration should develop and embody key professional dispositions.
 NSU counseling student dispositions are comprised of four categories, including professional behavior; positive attitude and self-awareness; communication, and ethical behavior.
 Faculty will monitor these dispositions at multiple points in time across the Clinical Mental Health Counseling curriculum.
 Faculty may identify problems in students' functioning, provide constructive feedback to them, and require a remediation plan to address those difficulties.
-Detailed assessment information is located in the designated course syllabi.
+Detailed assessment information is located in the designated course syllabi and in the Department of Counseling Student Center in Canvas.